Hobart2967/lending-statistics-service/README.md

 - Since I have never worked with Graph Databases, I chose Maria DB / MySQL for simplicity and implementation speed reasons.
 This does not mean I'd go for that in a business use case, because it may be worth looking at other solutions as well, as they may suit better.
 - One thing that can be improved for sure is the handling of queues and messages with Redis - My queues knowledge is limited to MSMQ and SQS, so I would see potential in improving here.
 - Testing strategy: I decided to go for mocking instead of booting up the whole container for Unit Tests.
 This gains build speed and does not loose anything, as I still to integration testing - keeping the whole wiring tested.
+- TypeORM is my all-time bucket-list entry - So I haven't used it yet, so I see way more potential in leveraging its benefits, such as proper usage of the entity reltion properties, which I rarely used in this project.
+I focused on setting up the database model with it, be able to do queries, but as for time reasons I did not dig deeper, which I would've done in a real situation.

 ## Outlook

 Things that at minimum are still open:

 - Technical, as well as business documentation is missing.
 It would help looking at this service in 3 years to get into details when trying to fix or extend this service.
 - Tests are technically not yet covering a satisfying amount of code and use cases.
 Especially when thinking about "rainy day" cases, there can be more tests.
 I focused on the main aspects for time reasons.
+I a real situation I would go for testing even more than I did over here.
 - When I would plan to continue the project, I would also ensure to have security implemented.
 This API is implemented completely publicly visible which is bad for the data we deal with.
 That includes
   - Token / Authorization verification
   - DDoS Protection, etc.